totherik/dbrickashaw/README.md

 EventEmitter is assigned.)
 This is the object whose `log` events will be observed and relayed to subscribers.

+##### `filter(predicate)`
+Returns a *new* publisher which will only emit events that fulfill the provided predicate.
+This can be useful for branching events based on metadata such as tags.

 ##### `clear()`
 Removes all emitters from observation by the Publisher.